-A series of photographs of Nevada in 1905, from Goldfield, to Tonopah, to Carson City, Virginia City, and Reno were sent to San Francisco in January of 1906 to be turned into post cards.
+A series of 1905 photographs of Nevada, (Goldfield, Tonopah, Carson City, Virginia City, and Reno,) were sent to San Francisco in January of 1906 to be turned into post cards.

-Out of the several dozen images brought in from Nevada, several were selected and turn into psot cards and printed in March, 1906.
+Out of the several dozen images, several were selected and turn into psot cards and printed in March 1906.

 Among the destruction, the printing plant of Edward H. Mitchell.
-Along with his offices and files, all of the photographs and negatives of Nevada were lost.
+Also destroyed his offices and files, and all of the photographs and negatives of Nevada were destroyed.

 Now, new information has been uncovered revealing which images of Nevada were printed the days before the earthquake.

-This article includes the information as to which images were saved and which were lost.
+This article includes details as to which images were saved and which were lost.
 Continue reading “Historic Images of Nevada Destroyed in 1906 San Francisco Earthquake Found, E. H. Mitchell Post Card”